|

 music business, establishing himself as an important young musician

 and songwriter.
-William plays with the seminal Nashville group,
+William has played with the seminal Nashville group,

-by Joe Pisapia (Guster).
-Dan's song and recording, "I Am The River," was
+by Joe Pisapia (Guster, k.d. lang).
+My song and recording, "I Am The River," was

 chosen as the theme song for tennesseewaterworks, a clean water